A late afternoon view along Canyon de Chelly. Photo: Jake Mohlmann

 We’ll visit a variety of colourful canyons and monoliths sculpted from the massive Colorado Plateau, including Grand Canyon, Bryce and Zion Canyons, Monument Valley and the Petrified Forest.
 We’ll also stop at a number of historic and scenic sites in Navajo country before ending in the boreal coolness of eastern Arizona’s White Mountains.

-Day 1: The trip begins this evening in Phoenix.
+Day 1: Our trip begins with a meeting at 6pm in the lobby of our hotel.
 Night in Phoenix.

 Day 2: We’ll start this morning with a drive to Boyce Thompson Arboretum State Park east of Phoenix.
 Here we can expect an assortment of desert residents such as Black Phoebe, Cactus Wren, Phainopepla, Broad-billed Hummingbird, and Abert’s Towhee.
 Western migrants that commonly pass through the Arizona lowlands include Lazuli Bunting, Brewer’s Sparrow, MacGillivray’s Warbler, and Western Tanager.
 After lunch we’ll drive north, along the west side of Roosevelt Lake leaving the blazing heat behind as we climb the Mogollon Rim toward Flagstaff.
 Time permitting; we’ll stop at several lakes en route where we may see an assortment of ducks, Western Bluebird, American Kestrel, and possibly a herd of Elk chest deep in one of Arizona’s largest natural lakes.
 Night in Flagstaff.